 - Or if you’re sending money to yourself, make a bank transfer or set up a Direct Debit to your Monzo account by entering that IBAN

-You can make or receive payments this way in any currency, but unfortunately they aren’t very reliable yet.
-Payments might take a few days to go through, or they might not reach your account at all and be returned to the original sender after a few days.
+You can try to make or receive payments this way in any currency, but unfortunately they aren’t very reliable yet.
+Payments will either take a few days to go through, or return to the original sender after a few days.
+And we might not be able to help track down any missing payments.

 Why aren’t international payments reliable yet?